tsantzi/launch_sublime/README.md

 A simple bash script that ensures a new instance of Sublime Text 3 is launched per workspace.

-NOTE: This has only been tested in the Cinnamon DE.
-Chances are if you're not using Cinnamon, you'll have to adapt this.
+NOTE: This has been tested in Cinnamon as well as Ubuntu/Gnome.
+Chances are if you're not using one of these, you'll have to adapt this.

-## Installation
+## Dependencies

 Needs `wmctrl` to work.
 Also, Sublime Text 3 :)

+## Installation

 Copy the script anywhere that's in your PATH.